logo

 Second pictorials: fourpence

 There were three frame plates: 1, 2A and 2B and several centre plates.
+Frame plate 1 is in the bottom margin under the second stamp while 2A and 2B are under the ninth stamp.
 The first centre plate was unnumbered while later plates were numbered 2, 3, 4 and 5.
-As a further complication, plate 4 was a double plate both of whose panes were initially unnumbered.
+Centre plate numbers 2 and 3 are in the bottom margin under the second stamp while plates 4 and 5 are under the first.
+As a further complication, plate 4 was a double plate both of whose panes were numbered 4, but for which printings exist without the plate number showing or only being partially visible.

-Frame plate numbers 2A and 2B appear at the right of the bottom margin while frame plate 1 and the centre plate numbers appear at the left.
-Therefore, to show the combination of centre and frame plate numbers, a complete bottom marginal strip of 10 stamps is required.
-They are usually collected in blocks of 20.
+As frame plate numbers 2A and 2B appear at the right of the bottom margin while the centre plate numbers appear at the left, to show the combination of centre and frame plate numbers, a complete bottom marginal strip of 10 stamps is required.
+They are ideally collected in blocks of 20.

 Plate 4-2B